kawashirov/distant-horizons/Readme.md

 **From the File Explorer:**
 1. Download and extract the zip of the project
 2. Download the core from https://gitlab.com/jeseibel/distant-horizons-core and extract into a folder called `core`
-3. Open a command line in the project folder
+3. Open a terminal emulator in the project folder (On Windows you can type `cmd` in the title bar)
 4. Run the commands: `./gradlew assemble`
 6. The compiled jar file will be in the folder `Merged`